 Treating Molluscum Contagiosum While Pregnant

-If you contract lesions around the genital area (on or near the vulva, vagina, or anus), seek immediate medical attention, as lesions in these areas could lead to many complications.
-Some treatment methods for Molluscum contagiosum pregnancy include:
+If you contract lesions around the genital area (on or near the vulva, vagina, or anus), seek immediate medical attention, as lesions in these areas could lead to secondary bacterial infections or other complications (1).

 Topical Therapy